 View from the top View of the Vatican from the St. Peter’s Basilica cupola.

-Literally topping if all off is the stunning view from the cupola, where Anita Ekberg once lost her hat to the wind in Fellini’s La Dolce Vita.
+Literally topping if all off is the view from the cupola, where Anita Ekberg once lost her hat to the wind in Fellini’s La Dolce Vita (1960).

 Maps Gallery Maps Gallery with golden ceiling.

-The Vatican Museums are another popular spot.
-A maze of halls and courtyards contains historical art, one of the greatest collections on the planet.
+I enter the Vatican Museums with a crowd of tourists so thick I could surf the tide of humanity without moving my feet.
+Behind selfie sticks and a wall of people I glimpse a maze of halls and courtyards with historical art, one of the greatest collections on the planet.
 The collections range from the divine, such as the painted ceiling of the Sistine Chapel, to the mundane, including the old bathtub of Nero.
-There is also more modern marvels like the Bramante Staircase.
+There are also more modern marvels like the Bramante Staircase.

 Bramante Staircase Bramante Staircase from 1932.

-A word of warning: the crowds!
-On my last visit to the museums almost two decades ago, I remember that it was a lot of visitors, but nothing compared to this time.
+On my last visit to the museums almost two decades ago, I remember that it was a lot of visitors back then as well, but nothing compared to this time.
 Bring plenty of water and comfy shoes, at the very least.
 The patience of a modern-day saint would also do wonders, I suppose.

 Comments